Azure/autorest/docs/faq.md

 ### Q: I'm seeing heap out of memory errors, how do I resolve this?

+Large OpenAPI specs can cause autorest to require more than the default max memory.
 You can increase Node max memory by setting the `NODE_OPTIONS` environment variable with the `--max_old_space_size=<amount>` flag.

 For example